bioinfoDZ/metacell_based_DEA/covid.metacell.analysis/README.md

 **puirty.tests.R**

-In this script, we subset SEACElls metacells based on their purity score and compare the effect this has on variance across genes
+In this script, we subset SEACElls metacells based on their purity score and compare the effect this has on variance across genes.

 **seacells.allcovid.ipynb**